Federal Financial Aid

 A government-supported financial aid program coordinated through financial aid offices in which an eligible student (based on need) may work part-time while attending class, generally in career-related jobs.

-For more information about federal financial aid programs and your rights and responsibilities under these programs, read The Student Guide: Financial Aid from the U.S. Department of Education (opens new window).
+For more information about federal financial aid programs and your rights and responsibilities under these programs, read Funding Your Education: The Guide to Federal Student Aid (opens new window).
 You can also request your free paper copy by contacting the U.S. Department of Education (opens new window) at 1-800-4-FED-AID, or writing to:

 - U.S. Department of Education